Here's everything you get with Amazon Prime

 Kindle Freetime Unlimited

-A subscription service designed expressly for ages 3-12, Freetime Unlimited curates kid-friendly apps, e-books, games, movies, TV shows and more.
+A subscription service designed expressly for ages 3 to 12, Freetime Unlimited curates kid-friendly apps, e-books, games, movies, TV shows and more.
 It's compatible with Kindles, Fire tablets and the Fire TV, and it includes parental controls for things like setting time limits, adjusting content filters and reviewing any photos taken with the tablet.

 You don't need to have a Prime subscription to get Freetime Unlimited, but it's cheaper: $2.99 per month for one child or $6.99 per month for up to four children.
 If you don't have Prime, the service costs $4.99 and $9.99, respectively.

-Note: Editors' note: This article was originally published on October 18, 2016 and has since been updated.